- Who We Are

 Turning Points purchases Hillside Apartments and Cedar Park in Enderby which will protect affordable housing stock in the North Okanagan.

-Turning Points assumes operations of Pioneer Place in Enderby.
+In January, Turning Points is entrusted with ownership and operations of Pioneer Place in Enderby.
 This 55+ site is an affordable housing property.